• Skip to primary navigation

 Flan is a popular sweet dessert, found in many countries, including Mexico and the Philippines.

-Although the recipe is similar, there are some differences in the Filipino and Mexican versions.
+Although the recipe is similar, there are some differences in the Filipino and Mexican versions - see flan vs quesillo comparison guide for more on regional variations.

 Ingredients Used